OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

     ![Application_List_DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Application-List-External-DataSource.PNG)

-## 4. Add Employee Selection to Purchase Document
+## 4. Add Employee to Purchase Document

 1. To add an Employee to our Purchase Document, and assign a user responsible for it, we'll need to add three new attributes to our Purchase Order Document.
 Access the document and create the following attributes: